Aiguillette: Australia

 Aiguillettes distinguish officers of Flag, General and Air rank in specific command appointments, military attachés and aides-de-camp.
 Most senior officers and aides-de-camp to the Governor-General or state governors wear the aiguillette on the right shoulder, whilst military attachés and staff aides-de-camp wear the aiguillette on the left.
 Royal aiguillettes are of plain gold, naval aiguillettes are of blue and gold, army aiguillettes are of red and gold, air force aiguillettes of light blue and gold.

 The Governor-General of Australia, as the Commander in Chief of the Australian Defence Force, is entitled to wear a uniform on which an aiguillette made of platinum is worn.

 Canada

-Aiguillettes with shoulder boards are worn by military aides-de-camp to the Governor General.
-The aiguillette is gold with brass tags and worn on the right shoulder.
-Aides-de-camp to the provincial lieutenant governors wear the same gold-pattern aiguillette on the right shoulder, but do not wear shoulder boards.
-Aiguillettes are worn on the left shoulder by aides-de-camp to generals, flag officers and diplomats.
-Aides-de-camp assigned to the Sovereign or officers holding a royal appointment wear the aiguillette on the right shoulder.
-Obsolete-style gold-braid aiguillettes mixed with army crimson, navy blue, or air force blue may also still be worn by aides-de-camp to lieutenant governors, flag and general officers and diplomats who still have them.
+Aiguillettes are worn by officers in specific appointments to specific principals.
+For the following appointments the aiguillette is worn on the right shoulder: